mletkin/enterprise/README.md

 # enterprise
 Simple Energy Flow Emulation with JavaFX visualization.

+To launch the enterprise, execute main in org.ully.enterprise.LaunchPad